Loughborough Junction station in 1903

 The images at right attempt to illustrate the portions of the station below the viaducts and the station buildings at platform level as they existed around 1903, and where remnants of them can still be seen today.
 Click on the images to see the different versions.

-To view the 3d images below, click the left and right arrows to see changes through time, or to see different parts of the model highlighted.
-Click on the images themselves to enlarge to full screen.
+Click on the 3d images below to enlarge them.
+Click the left and right arrows to see changes through time, or to see different parts of the model highlighted.

 The Goad insurance map